Low Carbohydrate Eating for People with Diabetes

 (c) In addition, the position statement did not consider the recent publication of the 1-year study results from Virta Health [5] outlined in detail in this article.

-[2] In addition to promoting weight-loss, reducing carbohydrate intake can provide health benefits that include lowered average blood glucose levels and reduced risk of heart disease such as raised cholesterol and raised blood pressure and that some benefits can be achieved independent of the amount of weight-loss achieved.
+[2] In addition to promoting weight-loss, reducing carbohydrate intake can provide health benefits that include lowered average blood glucose levels and reduced risk of heart disease, such as raised cholesterol and raised blood pressure, and some benefits can be achieved independent of the amount of weight-loss achieved.

 do so in consultation with their Diabetes healthcare team.